A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Related Work

-\textbf{Offline RL.} Offline RL \cite{offline-rl-survey} aims at learning a policy solely from a fixed offline dataset.
-Most prior works in offline RL have been dedicated to addressing the extrapolation error due to querying the value function with OOD actions \cite{bcq, cql}.
+Offline RL \cite{offline-rl-survey} aims at learning a policy solely from a fixed offline dataset.
+Most prior works in offline RL have been dedicated to addressing the extrapolation error due to querying the value function with OOD actions \cite{bcq, cql, policy-regularization, policy-regularization-2, value-based-regularization}.
 As such, it is critical to constrain the learned policy to perform actions within the support set of the offline dataset.
-Common strategies include policy constraint \cite{bcq,bear,td3+bc,spot}, value regularization \cite{cql, mcq, fisherbrc, pbrl}, etc. However, previous works have shown that the the performance of offline RL agent is typically limited by the quality of the datasets \cite{awac, br}, which prompts further investigation for the offline-to-online setting.
+Common strategies include policy constraint \cite{bcq,bear,td3+bc,spot}, value regularization \cite{cql, mcq, fisherbrc, pbrl}, etc. However, previous works have shown that the the performance of offline RL agent is limited by the quality of the datasets \cite{awac, br}, which motivates investigation for the offline-to-online setting.